denis2286/RockPaperScissors/README.md

 Running
 -------
-Once built, the application produces a jar file called RockPaperScissors.jar.
+Once built, the application produces a jar.
 To run the application, run the following from the command line.

-`java -jar RockPaperScissors.jar`
+`java -jar rps-standalone-1.0-SNAPSHOT.jar`

 Tests
 -----